-Some lenders will allow you to go above the 80 percent figure, to 90 percent or more, but the home equity loan rates in such cases are significantly higher than for those that preserve at least 20 percent equity.
+Lenders will often allow you to go above the 80 percent figure, to 90 percent or more, but expect to pay a higher rate than you would on a home equity loan or HELOC where you preserve at least 20 percent equity.

 What's the difference between a home equity loan and a second mortgage?

 A home equity loan is a type of second mortgage.
 That is, it's a secondary lien secured by the equity in your home.

 The mortgage used to buy the home is your primary lien, of first obligation.
 In the event of a default, your primary lien gets paid in full before any second mortgages are paid.
 In other words, the second mortgage is "subordinate" to the primary lien.

 For this reason, there is more risk for lenders and interest rates on second mortgages are higher than those for primary mortgages as a result.

 Other types of second mortgages include piggyback loans, which are used to cover part or all of a down payment, and reverse mortgages, a type of loan available to seniors.